College Work Study Guide for UHV Departments

 - Some work study students may have a limited award so they may not be able to work the whole year or only 5 – 10 hours per week.

 The best approach to estimate how many students you will need is to determine the duties you want them to perform, and the number of hours it will take to complete each task.
 For example, if you would take the equivalent of one full-time employee to complete the tasks, consider hiring three student workers.

 Prior to the start of each term, all departments (on and off-campus) are responsible for submitting a request for all work study positions that includes a continuance plan and a job description.
 The continuance plan should state what would happen to the students’ employment when the work study funds have been spent.
-The request and job descriptions should be sent to the Career Services Jobs for Jags website .
+The request and job descriptions should be sent to the Career Development Center Jobs for Jags website .